 These are generally the tougher materials to weld.
-Although I doubt you’ll find a Stainless Steel Tank, I’ll cover it along with Aluminium/Aluminum.
+Although I doubt you’ll find a Stainless Steel Tank for bulk fuel, I’ll cover it along with Aluminium/Aluminum.
 The first thing to do is to identify exactly what grade of material you are working with.
 Stamped onto the metal, there will be a number that will relate to what kind of filler rod to use.

 After you have your materials ready check your gas levels against the thickness of your target metals.
 As your aluminium reaches over half an inch thick you’ll want to add helium to your argon to raise the arc temperature and improve the penetration of the join.
 You’ll also need to consider the thickness of the tank.
 Generally about an eighth of an inch, which requires around 125A.